 A MAP Server MUST buffer at least 5,000,000 bytes of poll results for each MAP Client (see section 4.3).
-If the size of a MAP Client's poll results exceeds the MAP Server's limit, the MAP Server MUST indicate this to the MAP Client by responding to a poll request with an errorResult containing an errorCode of PollResultsTooBig.
-In this situation, the MAP Server MAY opt to first return a subset of the accumulated notifyResult elements before responding to a subsequent poll request with an errorResult response.
+If the size of a MAP Client's poll results exceeds the MAP Server's limit or the client-specified limit, the MAP Server MUST indicate this to the MAP Client by responding to a poll request with an errorResult message (not a pollResult message containing an errorResult element) containing an errorCode of PollResultsTooBig.
+In this situation, the MAP Server MAY opt to first return a subset of the accumulated result elements (e.g. notifyResult, searchResult, updateResult, etc.) before responding to the next poll request with an errorResult response.